article background

 • Diamond Energy’s new customers can receive $35 off their first bill if they’ve been referred by a friend.
 This ultimately benefits both the referrer and referee as the existing customer scores an ongoing 2% discount on their bills as a result.

-• Nectr is giving $50 credit to new customers who sign up using a valid refer a friend link.
+• Nectr is giving $50 credit to new customers who sign up to the 100% Clean offer.
 This credit will be applied to the customer’s second bill with the retailer.
+An additional $50 credit can also be scored by signing up to the retailer through a valid refer a friend link.

-• Sumo is giving new customers $100 in bill credit when they sign up to the Sumo Lite or Sumo Assure plans.
+• Sumo is giving new customers $100 in bill credit when they sign up to the Sumo Lite or Sumo Assure plans with the promo code ELEC100.
 This credit will be paid in $25 increments over customers’ first four bills.

 Victorians are well-accustomed to headline-grabbing energy promotions, but it’s still worth saying that consumers should compare plans based on price before thinking too much about extra incentives.
 However, some promotions will have a direct impact on costs, so it’s definitely worth paying attention to what’s on offer.
 Compare the providers mentioned above to others in the state with our Victoria price comparison report.